ATCANY2025 | Annual Conference 2025

 Note: conference attendees at the venue prior to beginning of the book session may enjoy touring the new Library exhibit accessible on the Plaza level, Syncopated Stages: Black Disruptions to the Great White Way.

 SEPARATE REGISTRATION REQUIRED AS SPACE IS LIMITED.
-Individuals who purchase conference tickets may also RSVP to this session by selecting a no-cost ticket.
-See below Agenda for available tickets.
+Only individuals who have purchased conference tickets may RSVP to this session.
+Follow the instructions for purchasing a conference ticket, and select the RSVP no-cost ticket from the available ticket types.
+See area beneath the Agenda below for available tickets.

 • • • • • • • • • • • • • • • • • • • •